 Getting inventory You can of course buy them yourself but first… Start with your department or board (literacy consultants if you have them).
 Perhaps there is money earmarked for new books, or initiatives (equity or those for struggling readers).
 Talk to your principal or department head.
 I agreed to spearhead a research driven initiative to… Continue reading Finding Books for Your in Class Library

 Setting students up for independent reading success can be difficult.
 It requires going beyond opening the book shelf and saying "and go."
 Finding a book (and even curating a list of books) they want to read can be difficult for a teen.
-Here are some ideas to use to help studnets find a book they… Continue reading 8 Strategies to Support Choice Reading in the Secondary Classroom
+For ways to find books for your students see the bottom of the… Continue reading 8 Strategies to Support Choice Reading in the Secondary Classroom

 Want students to read more or to help students find their next read?
 Get them to promote their books to others through a "speed dating" activity.